 If you want to remove Facebook information for a specific individual in your tree, go to his or her overview page and click the “Disconnect this profile” link in the Facebook Import section.

 To learn more about cookies, please visit the “Cookies and Advertising” section of the Privacy Center.

 We may use your IP address and other non-identifying information (such as your operating system, screen resolution, device type, and your website interactions) to help diagnose problems with our servers and to administer our website.
-Your IP address is also used to gather statistics, such as the geographic distribution of our members.
+This information is also used to gather statistics, such as the geographic distribution of our members.
 This allows us to provide content more pertinent to the general needs of members and to follow general research trends, as well as to improve the design and content of our websites, to prepare and deliver our marketing programs, and for research and other purposes.